 This is something that your special needs folks will love you for.
 Just because a venue is ADA compliant, does not mean that it is user friendly.
 If you take an afternoon learning how to get around in a wheelchair (you will suck at it), you will at least understand what some of your attendees will have to go through to get to that perfect room – “Oh, how awesome it is only up 1400 steps, and look at that cute ramp, it looks like it goes straight up”….. yeah, you try it.

 Know how to tend bar

-I spent the first few years of my career as a bartender and I can still tend bar faster than most of the guys at the local TGI Friday’s and I am willing to bet $1.00 on it.
+I spent the first few years of my career as a bartender and I am still faster than most of the guys at your local pub and I am willing to bet $1.00 on it.
 I kick ass.
-Because I know how it works and what is involved, my events always have enough barkeeps to keep my attendees happy and well lubricated.
+Because I know how it works and what is involved, my events always have enough barkeeps to keep my attendees happy.

 Know how to off load your event equipment

 The next time your event is loading in, ask the guys if you can help.
 You will then have an understanding of what it takes to make your event look good and how much time it can actually take.

 This came in handy when we had a loading dock problem at a venue in New York City and they were going to have to off load a block away.
 I knew that we were going to have to add an hour to the schedule and we were able to adjust accordingly.